 But the good news is that both sides are right, and the policies proposed by all three candidates are sensible and could make a difference.

-In a forceful speech on January 5th, Senator Sanders stressed that he wants first and foremost to break up the largest banks; that would definitely reduce their ability to access government support – and it would level the playing field within finance.
+In a forceful speech on Jan.
+5, Sen. Sanders stressed that he wants first and foremost to break up the largest banks; that would definitely reduce their ability to access government support – and it would level the playing field within finance.

-Governor O’Malley has the same goal; both he and Senator Sanders want to pass a modernized version of the Glass-Steagall Act that would restrict the scope of activities allowed within banks.
+Gov. O’Malley has the same goal; both he and Sen. Sanders want to pass a modernized version of the Glass-Steagall Act that would restrict the scope of activities allowed within banks.
 Such a law will be hard to pass as long as the Republicans control the House of Representatives.
 But there is room for executive action – including the appointment of well-qualified people with similar ideas to the Federal Reserve System’s Board of Governors.
-Senator Sanders would put the Treasury Department in charge of moving this forward; there is nothing implausible or inconsistent with precedent in what he proposes.
+Sen. Sanders would put the Treasury Department in charge of moving this forward; there is nothing implausible or inconsistent with precedent in what he proposes.

 In contrast, Secretary Clinton wants more safeguards and buffers against losses across a wide range of transactions (including in the rules for trading all kinds of securities).
 She is also in favor of reducing the size of the largest banks, but prefers to do so with a tax on those firms’ liabilities – a potentially significant disincentive.

 (As a practical matter, the best way forward for the next president likely includes requiring very large banks to fund themselves with relatively more equity.
-Senators Sherrod Brown (D-Ohio) and David Vitter (R-Louisiana) have a very sensible proposal along exactly these lines.)
+Sens.
+Sherrod Brown (D-OH) and David Vitter (R-LA) have a very sensible proposal along exactly these lines.)

 There remains some question as to whether Secretary Clinton would, once elected, really want serious financial reform.
 Her husband oversaw a considerable amount of financial sector deregulation during the 1990s – and some of his advisors from that episode remain unconvinced of the need for any further reform today.